New Brunswick Lung Health:

 Smoking damages your lungs by delivering cancer-causing chemicals inside you, and by harming your lungs’ natural cleaning and repair systems.
 Smoke from cigarettes, cigars and pipes is made up of over 4,000 dangerous chemicals, many of which are cancer-causing (carcinogens).
 Repeated exposure to carcinogens increases the number of abnormal cells that can eventually form a tumor.

-Healthy lungs contain thousands of tiny hairs (cilia) inside of your breathing tubes.
-The cilia act as a natural cleaning system for your lungs by evacuating dirt and pollution which they trap in mucus.
+Healthy lungs contain a thin layer of mucus and thousands of tiny hairs (cilia) inside of your breathing tubes.
+The cilia act as a natural cleaning system for your lungs by evacuating dirt and pollution trapped in the mucus.

 Smoking can severely damage your lungs so that the natural cleaning system does not work.
 This keeps dirt, pollution, and the dangerous chemicals in smoke inside your lungs.
 As dirt and chemicals build up in your lungs, you have a higher chance of developing lung cancer.
 The same principles apply for second-hand smoke.
 Learn more: Smoking & Vaping.